arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-sql.md

 1. In the location where you want to run the script add the folder "sqlScripts".

-2. Within this folder there should be by default the "CreateDatabaseVersionTable.sql" file, containing the script to create the initial version table:
+2. Within this folder there should be by default the `CreateDatabaseVersionTable.sql`-file, containing the script to create the initial version table:

 ```sql
 CREATE TABLE [dbo].[DatabaseVersion]